 For teams building next-generation collaboration and chat apps, these IBM Watson APIs are useful tools to enrich the end-user functionality.
 Over the last year we’ve created a tutorials that highlight what you can do.

 Our first featured tutorial shows you how to build a voice-controlled home automation app, allowing a user to control smart devices in the home with their voice from anywhere.
 The user simply speaks a command into their phone, the IBM Watson Conversation block parses and understands the command, and triggers an action (like turning on or off a light).
-All this happens in a 1/4 second.
+All this happens in a 1/10 second or less.

 From the above diagram, you’ll see how it all works.